open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

 }
 ```

-We must export it from the `services.ts` (or `.js`) so it can be found by the framework later:
+We must export it from the `services.ts` (or `.js`) module so it can be found by the framework later:

 ```ts
 // src/apps/empty/services.ts
 export { LogApiExtension } from "./LogApiExtension";
 ```

-Additionally, we need to declare the service in the `build.config.js`.
+Additionally, we need to declare the service in the `build.config.mjs`.
-It is important that it provides the interface `"integration.ApiExtension"`
-(as the framework will collect all the services providing this interface to generate the API).
+It is important that it provides the interface `"integration.ApiExtension"`: the framework will collect all the services providing this interface to generate the API.

 ```js
 // src/apps/empty/build.config.mjs